-A reintegration meeting involving the student, parent/carer and the appropriate member of staff should take place before the student returns to school.
+A reintegration meeting involving the pupil, parent/carer and the appropriate member of staff should take place before the pupil returns to school.
 Details of the timing of the meeting will be included in the suspension letter.
-The reintegration should review the reasons for the suspension, set targets for behaviour and detail the student, parent/carer and staff member's voice.
+The reintegration should review the reasons for the suspension, set targets for behaviour, document interventions in place and detail the pupil, parent/carer and staff member's voice.